Helping vulnerable populations with food, PPE, and health care.

 Disease prevention campaigns are organized quite often.
 In Niger, for example, the focus is Malaria prevention with the distribution of nets and insecticides.

-In Canada, we are supporting organizations that provide food items to individuals and families in need through our #StillTogether COVID-19 Relief campaign.
+In Canada, we supported organizations that provide food items to individuals and families in need through our COVID-19 Response.